MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/enabling-validation-of-bank-identifier-codes.md

 manager: "anneta"
 ---
 # Enabling Validation of Bank Identifier Codes
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] schemas ensure that the Bank Identifier Codes (BICs) specified in the SWIFT interchange document conform to the SWIFT-defined BIC data format.
+Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] schemas ensure that the Bank Identifier Codes (BICs) specified in the SWIFT interchange document conform to the SWIFT-defined BIC data format.
 A4SWIFT also supports validating the BICs against a customer-specified BIC list in a database.

  You can perform this validation if you have enabled BRE validation and then enabled BIC validation.